Saassoso/charif-labs-infra/README.md

 -   **Cloudflare tunnel token** is base64-encoded JSON.
 Treat it as sensitive as an API key.
 -   **The `moved.tf` file** handles Terraform state migration from Cloudflare provider v4 to v5.
 Do not delete it if you have existing state.
 -   **Vault is bound to localhost only.** It is intentionally not exposed through the Cloudflare tunnel.
 Access it via `ssh -L 8200:localhost:8200 <host>`.
--   **Ansible targets the Docker host.** All playbooks are designed for the Linux server running Docker, not for remote Windows endpoints.
+-   **Ansible for Docker Host Management:** Ansible playbooks are specifically crafted for the Linux server hosting Docker, ensuring secure and consistent configuration of the infrastructure rather than application-level deployment.
--   **Wazuh Agent Deployment:** Wazuh agents are deployed and managed on endpoints via Action1, not Ansible.
+-   **Wazuh Agent Deployment:** It's important to note that Wazuh agents for endpoint security are deployed and managed on target systems (e.g., Windows, Linux workstations) via Action1 or similar endpoint management solutions, not directly through Ansible within this project's scope.

 ---